danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 > YOURS WISTFULLY
 > M. U. C.

 But is love reducible to a “recombinatory procedure”?
-On the one hand, as Link points out, it seems to portray a reductionist view of love, but on the other, love is also characterized by its generative capacity, and the challenge for those making programs is to generate queer forms.
+On the one hand, as Link points out, it seems to portray a reductionist view of love, but on the other, love has a generative capacity, and the challenge for those making programs is to generate queer recombinant forms.

-We are left with the idea of autonomy...

-- more on automatism and production, and autonomy as power to determine life

 ## Mini_Exercise[6]: A generative program